Dog and surprised woman

 exotic

 Ashfield House Veterinary Hospital Limited is a veterinary hospital offering a 24/7 emergency service and an on-site hospital facility (both mentioned by clients and on the clinic website).
 The website also highlights routine care (vaccinations, nurse clinics, neutering) alongside more advanced procedures such as complex surgeries and “keyhole” laparoscopic spays.
 In the latest reviews, owners repeatedly mention being kept updated during emergencies (including regular pre-/post-op updates), and several describe compassionate end-of-life support where they were given time and practical help with arrangements.
-A few reviews also flag operational hiccups—one owner describes an appointment being deleted and a long wait, and another mentions a single abrasive phone interaction.

 Our Score (81/100)